Rusheesonu/Stealth-Scraper/README.md

 ## 🚀 Live Demo

-Check out the live application: [https://stealth-scraper-urjc.onrender.com/](https://stealth-scraper-urjc.onrender.com/)
+Check out the live application: [https://stealth-scraper-urjc.onrender.com/](https://stealth-scraper-urjc.onrender.com/)  -- The first-time load may take 3–5 minutes, as it uses a free-tier instance.
+After the initial load, performance is smooth.
+The instance remains active as long as it is being used and will automatically shut down if idle for an hour.

 ## 🛠️ Technology Stack